squidfunk/mkdocs-material/docs/setup/adding-a-git-repository.md

 `enable_creation_date`{ #enable_creation_date }

-:   :octicons-milestone-24: Default: `false` – This option specifies whether to also add a page *Created* date at the bottom of each page.
+:   :octicons-milestone-24: Default: `false` – Whether to add a *Created* date at the bottom of each page.

     ``` yaml
     plugins: